fcavaco/bats_demo/test/test.md

 you will need to install bats in the wsl env, then clone this demo repo, open vscode, install a few plugins, and run existing bats test.

 ### open your ubuntu wsl terminal and run below commands.
-That will install bats.
+That will install bats and required libraries.
 ```sh
     sudo apt install bats
     sudo apt update